mark4c/Ultimaker-Status/README.md

 Home Assistant integration is saved here as a separate yaml file, it will need to be adjusted to suit your own setup.
 The sensor names for instance will need to match your own.
 I've only tested with Ultimaker S5 and Ultimaker 3, there could be some oddities with other Ultimaker printers.

+### WLED send JSON
-Within 'configuration.yaml' on the Home Assistant, replacing the IP address to match your WLED:
+Within Home Assistant's `configuration.yaml` add the following, replacing the IP address to match your WLED:
 ```
 rest_command:
   wled_send_json: